Filters

 Based on a person-centred approach, you have a particular focus on the activity's significance for meaningfulness and increased quality of life.
 You also work with planning and evaluating activities, both individual activities, and group activities.
 Finally, you will focus on relationship-building factors, including the importance of communication in meaningful professional activities in people with dementia.

-Popular Health Care Geriatric Medicine Dementia Studies degree types
+Popular Healthcare Programs Dementia Studies degree types

 Popular study format